 Dear Sisters and Brothers in Christ,

-Please know of my prayers for you and your loved ones in this sacred season.
-Merry Christmas and a Blessed New Year!
+Be assured of my prayers for you and your loved ones in this sacred season and throughout the coming new year that all will come to know their worth in God’s eyes.
+Merry Christmas and a Blessed 2023 to all!

 Most Reverend Douglas J. Lucia